rsanchez-dv/Sentiment_Analysis/README.md

 - Customer Feedback
 - Employee Satisfaction

-Currently method to achieving this is by using outside resources which come at a cost and increases risk for leaking sensitive data to the public.
-This product will bypass these outside resources and give the company the ability to do it in house.
+Current methods of achieving these are using outside resources which come at a cost and increases the risk of leaking sensitive data to the public.
+This product will bypass these outside resources and give the company the ability to do it in-house.

 ![](./resources/middleman.jpg)